rgfindl/finbits.io/content/blog/live-streaming-server.md

 ### NGINX

 We use NGINX as a reverse proxy to serve the static HLS files.
-It has better performance that express.js.
+It has better performance than express.js.

 ```
 worker_processes  auto;